ICWP-L e-mail discussion List Etiquette - Full Version

 The Digest is one long message containing all the messages posted to the List in the previous 24 hours.
 Digest users can't delete a single message.
 They have to scroll through all of the messages, looking for subject lines that interest them.

-The Index, two types, HTML Index and plain index.
+The Digest, two types, HTML Index and plain text.

 HTML Index consists of a daily message listing only the subject lines of messages.
 Next to each message there is a code number and the subject line is a hyperlink to the actual message stored in the online List Archives.